 Scroll down and you will find all the available Focus modes.
 Tap on the one that you want to automate and choose Turn on or Turn off trigger.
 Tap on Next and choose the required action.

-Enjoy Focus Mode on iPhone
+Notifications on iPhone